-Our highly experienced Colburn Dance Academy faculty has developed a well-rounded curriculum that covers everything from ballet to contemporary and urban movement.
+Our highly experienced Colburn Dance Academy faculty has developed a well-rounded curriculum that includes ballet, contemporary dance, and study of dance history.
 Classes follow the standard academic calendar (late August through early June) and take place in the mornings and early afternoons, Monday through Saturday.
 Students must participate in all aspects of the curriculum.

 Fall 2020 Schedule of Classes

 All our primary ballet classes have live piano accompaniment.
-Students must wear the Colburn Dance Academy uniform for each class: women wear black leotard, pink tights, and pink ballet slippers or pointe shoes; men wear black tights, white T-shirt, and white ballet slippers.
+Students must wear the Colburn Dance Academy uniform for each class: women wear black leotard, pink or flesh tone tights, and pink or flesh tone pointe shoes ; men wear black tights, white T-shirt or white men’s leotard, and white ballet slippers.

-In separate men’s and women’s technique classes, these courses focus on the precision and efficiency of movement that’s core to technique in the style developed by George Balanchine.
-All dance students participate in one 90-minute class, six days per week.
+In separate men’s and women’s technique classes and in combined classes, these courses focus on musicality, precision, efficiency of movement, strength, and beauty.
+All dance students participate in at least one 90-minute class, six days per week.
 Female dancers must wear pointe shoes.

-In this class, female students do strengthening and balance exercises at the barre.
-Faculty members coach dancers through combinations in preparation to achieving the en pointe ballet movement that, when mastered, appears quick, graceful, and effortless.
-The 60-minute classes are scheduled two days per week.
+In this class, students begin with strengthening and balance exercises at the barre.
+Continuing in the center, faculty members coach dancers through combinations en pointe that, when mastered, appear quick, graceful, and effortless.

-Colburn Dance Academy instructors challenge students to elevate their physical training into art through choreography.
-Dancers learn solos from iconic ballets, legendary Balanchine ballets, and other major works.
+Colburn Dance Academy instructors challenge students to elevate their physical training into performance through learning choreography.
+Dancers learn solos from ballet’s vast repertory, past and present.
 We also invite professional choreographers to teach portions of their current works, so students become familiar with contemporary pieces.
-The 60-minute class is scheduled one day a week.

-All students attend this class to practice dancing with partners.
-Male dancers learn to support their female partners in balances, turns, lifts, and jumps.
-Female students fine-tune body positions and correct techniques essential to dancing as a pair.
-Together, students develop a sense of collaboration and musical timing, and how to deliver an elegant performance.
-The 60-minute class is scheduled one day per week.
+All students attend this class to practice dancing with a partner, learning to support and amplify one another’s movements.
+Together, students develop a sense of collaboration and musical timing, and how to give an elegant performance.
+The 90-minute class is scheduled one day per week.